jdubchak/heart_disease/README.md

 Feature and Model Selection Mini Project for DSCI 753

 ## Purpose
 The purpose of this mini project is to explore various forms of feature selection before building a model to predict whether an individual has heart disease.
+The final report can be found [here]().

 ## Data
 The data was collected in the late 1980's and was downloaded from the [UCI ML Repository](http://archive.ics.uci.edu/ml/datasets/heart+Disease).
 The principal investigators repsonsible for collecting the original data include: